rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## clone

-**Definition**: a copy of a repository that lives on a user's local computer rather than on GitHub
+**Definition**: version control concept and Git feature; a copy of a repository that lives on a user's local computer rather than on GitHub

 **Purpose**: enables users to work on API documentation locally, using their preferred text editor and build tools, before pushing